FlopySwitzerland/nessi/README.md

 ##Descriptiom
 This is a web application for students to register marks.
 ##Disclaimer
-This is a web application done by and primarily for EPSIC Computers Scientists
+This is a web application done by EPSIC Computers Scientists for a course module 120 & 151